Chữ Nôm: Characters

-Vietnamese is a tonal language, like Chinese, and has nearly 5,000 distinct syllables.
+Vietnamese is a tonal language, as is Chinese, and has nearly 5,000 distinct syllables.

 In chữ Nôm, each monosyllabic word of Vietnamese was represented by a character, either borrowed from Chinese or locally created.

 The resulting system was even more difficult to use than the Chinese script.

 As an analytic language, Vietnamese was a better fit for a character-based script than Japanese and Korean, with their agglutinative morphology.

-Partly for this reason, there was no development of a phonetic system that could be taught to the general public, like Japanese kana syllabary or the Korean hangul alphabet.
+Partly for this reason, there was no development of a phonetic system that could be taught to the general public, like Japanese kana syllabary or the Korean hangul alphabet, until the arrival of the Europeans.

 Moreover, most Vietnamese literati viewed Chinese as the proper medium of civilized writing, and had no interest in turning Nôm into a form of writing suitable for mass communication.